fantasticfears-stage/fantasticfears.github.io/_posts/2018-11-04-python-iterator.md

 }
 ```

 This finally explains how container objects get its allocator.
 A new struct and new object are used to get iterator in Python.
-Then we can come to iterator object.
+Then we can come to an iterator object.

 ## Iterator object

-Funny thing is that you can't construct an iterator in Python (`iterator()`).
+The funny thing is that you can't construct an iterator in Python (`iterator()`).
 According to another document says:

-> An iterable object is an object that implements __iter__, which is expected to return an iterator object.
+> An iterable object is an object that implements `__iter__`, which is expected to return an iterator object.

-Yet in the source code, you find similarity.
+In the source code, you find similarity.

 ```python
 typedef struct {